 With this ticket you can visit the following places:

-• Colca Valley: It includes the towns located around the canyon: Tisco, Sibayo, Callalli, Tuti, Coporaque, Chivay, Yanque, Ichupampa, Achoma, Maca, Lari, Madrigal, Tapay, Cabanaconde, Huambo, Huanca, Lluta, San Antonio de Chuca, Caylloma and Majes.
+• Colca Valley: Includes the villages located around the canyon, such as Tisco, Sibayo, Callalli, Tuti, Coporaque, Chivay, Yanque, Ichupampa, Achoma, Maca, Lari, Madrigal, Tapay, Cabanaconde, Huambo, Huanca, Lluta, San Antonio de Chuca, Caylloma, and Majes.

-• Salinas y Aguada Blanca National Reserve: Located between the provinces of Arequipa and Caylloma, this reserve protects important high Andean ecosystems and is home to species such as the vicuña and the parina.
+• Salinas and Aguada Blanca National Reserve: Located between the provinces of Arequipa and Caylloma, this reserve protects important high-Andean ecosystems and is home to species such as vicuñas and flamingos.

-• Valley of the Volcanoes: Located in the districts of Andagua, Chachas and Ayo, in the province of Castilla, Arequipa.
-This area is famous for its unique volcanic landscape in the world.
+• Valley of the Volcanoes: Located in the districts of Andagua, Chachas, and Ayo, in the province of Castilla, Arequipa.
+This area is famous for its unique volcanic landscape.

-Important: The tourist ticket does not include admission to:
+Important: The tourist ticket does not include entry to:

 colca tourist ticket | Ultimate Trekking